SC EPSCoR/IDeA Solicitation Number 08-GE2018

-The goal of the Grants for Exploratory Academic Research (GEAR) Program is to encourage faculty researchers at South Carolina colleges and universities to compete effectively for research funding to support the thrust-based research clusters associated with the National Science Foundation (NSF) Research Infrastructure Improvement (RII) Track 1-Award entitled, Materials Assembly and Design Excellence in South Carolina (MADE in SC).
+The goal of the Grants for Exploratory Academic Research (GEAR) Program is to encourage faculty researchers at South Carolina colleges and universities to compete effectively for research funding to support the research clusters associated with the National Science Foundation (NSF) Research Infrastructure Improvement (RII) Track 1-Award entitled Materials Assembly and Design Excellence in South Carolina (MADE in SC).
 The vision of this initiative is to discover and establish new and sustainable approaches for the design and assembly of hierarchical materials at multiple relevant length scales that service South Carolina’s STEM research, education, and workforce needs and invigorate economic development.
 The focus of this initiative is to discover and develop new intelligently designed optical and magnetic materials, stimuli-responsive polymeric materials, and interactive biomaterials.
-GEAR awards are available to single investigators who are within 10 years of their initial tenure-track appointments and pursuing high risk/high reward research.
-While this program is limited to single investigators (i.e., no Co-PIs), collaboration with other researchers is always encouraged to achieve the best research outcome.
+Proposals submitted in response to this solicitation:

 MADE in SC Research Priorities

 Proposals must respond to one of the following specific research thrusts.
 Highest preference is for proposals that integrate modeling and/or simulations with experimental research.
-The list of activities that can be pursued are presented in the Attachment.
+Proposals must address one or more of the activities listed in the Attachment titled, “List of Research Activities by Research Cluster.”
+The four research clusters of MADE in SC are:

 - Research Thrust 1 – Intelligently designed optical and magnetic materials.
 The goal of Thrust 1 is to explore the inorganic crystal structure and mesoscale assembly of hybrid inorganic and organic materials to control and tailor their optical and magnetic properties.
 These designed materials and assemblies will exhibit multi-functional, correlated, collective properties leading to, e.g., materials for enhanced energy transfer for lasing and harvesting applications.